Melbourne Shot Tower Photo by Alex Knight on Unsplash

 Greg Oliver

-Melbourne Australia - retired engineer with a "Maths is Graphs" practical approach to understanding functions.
+Melbourne Australia - retired engineer with a "Maths is Graphs" architectural approach to understanding functions.